-Section 4.15(1)(b) of the EP&A Act requires the consent authority to assess the development's likely impacts of the development, including social and economic impacts in the locality.
+Section 4.15(1)(b) of the EP&A Act requires the consent authority to assess the likely impacts of the development, including social and economic impacts in the locality.
 The social, economic and environmental impacts associated with the proposed are discussed below.

-Acoustic Assessment
+Acoustic Impacts